Translate patents better faster

 - The texts of your translation document in source language and target language will be stored permanently and completely only in your local Word file.
 The document will be translated segment by segment via an internet connection through a cloud service.
 However, only the texts used for translation of the current segment are transferred to a server and immediately deleted from the server after the respective translation proposal has been generated.
 From your translation processes, only access logs required for billing purposes remain stored on the server (word count, date, file name).

-- The server of the cloud service is located within the European Union and serves as a computing service to run a proprietary algorithm of IP.appify GmbH on a virtual machine.
+- The used cloud service is certified according to ISO 27001 and its server is located within the European Union.
+It serves as a computing service to run a proprietary algorithm of IP.appify GmbH on a virtual machine.
 The login is handled by an authentication service with certified security standards.
+Data transmission is carried out using SSL encryption.

 Is there also a completely local application?arrow_drop_down